Wacom One Review

 The Wacom One is a great creativity tool for students and hobbyists

 The Wacom One is a fantastic device for students and hobbyists in the market for a display tablet on a budget.
-There’s no doubt Wacom has made sacrifices to keep the cost low; but, if you’re happy to move past the lack of Express Keys and some minor screen drawbacks then you’ll struggle to find a better pen display for under £400.
+There’s no doubt that Wacom has made sacrifices to keep the cost low, but if you’re happy to move past the lack of Express Keys and some drawbacks with the screen then you’ll struggle to find a better pen display for less than £400.

 - Excellent price for a pen display

 - Wide compatibility with PCs, tablets and phones